BlitzDampfwalze/recipe-vault/README.md

 ## Technology
 * Front-End: HTML5 | CSS3 | JavaScript ES6 | jQuery
 * Back-End: Node.js | Express.js | Mocha | Supertest | RESTful API Endpoints | MongoDB | Mongoose

+## Responsive
+App is strongly built to be usuable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.

+## Development Roadmap
+This is v1.0 of the app, but pursuing future enhancements